Saiga semi-automatic rifle: Market

 Saigas were sometimes called "true" Kalashnikovs, since they were made under license in the same Kalashnikov Concern Izhmash factory where Mikhail Kalashnikov worked.
 Many Kalashnikov-pattern rifles produced in the world today are unlicensed.

 In the United States

 The Saiga line was initially exclusively imported into the United States by Russian American Armory and then Russian Weapons Company (RWC).
 Some rifles were imported by the FIME group (Arsenal) for conversion and resale under the Arsenal SGL line.
-On 16 July 2014, U.S. President Barack Obama signed an Executive Order banning the importation of Russian-made firearms (which include the Saiga) into the United States in response to Russian military intervention in Ukraine.
+On 16 July 2014, U.S. President Barack Obama signed an Executive Order banning the importation of Russian-made firearms (which include the Saiga) into the United States in response to the illegal, unwarranted Russian invasion of Ukraine.
 RWC (originally from Tullytown, Pennsylvania) then changed their name to "Kalashnikov USA" and has started manufacturing their own AK-pattern rifles in Florida.
 Kalashnikov USA is now manufacturing the Saiga (now called the US132) and other Kalashnikov rifles in the United States, independently of the Kalashnikov Concern in Russia.